The manuscript of the full-length original paper or minireview in general:

 The list of the papers cited (Literature) is organized alphabetically according to the last name of the first author and not numbered.
-The reference list is organized alphabetically by author’s last name.
 When there is more than one work by the author, those works are organized chronologically.
-Authors’ first names are rendered as capitals after their surnames as in an example: Nowak BS, Smith J, Coward PP. Papers with one only author are listed in chronological order (the earliest first); papers with two authors are listed alphabetically according to the last name of the first author and by the last name of the second author; paper with three or more authors appear as those with two authors and are listed chronologically.
+Authors’ first names are rendered as capitals after their surnames as in an example: Nowak BS, Smith J, Coward PP. Papers with one only author are listed in chronological order (the earliest first); papers with two authors are listed alphabetically according to the last name of the first author and the last name of the second author.
+Papers with three or more authors appear as those with two authors and are listed chronologically.